 Nonspendable: amounts that cannot be spent either because they are in nonspendable form or because they are legally or contractually required to be maintained intact.
-The District does not have any nonspendable fund balances.

 Restricted: amounts that can be spent only for specific purposes because of constitutional provisions, or enabling legislation, or because of constraints that are imposed externally.
-As of December 31, 2015, the District did not have any restricted fund balances.
+The District does not have any restricted fund balances.

 Committed: amounts that can be spent only for purposes determined by a formal action of the Board of Commissioners.
 The Board is the highest level of decision-making authority for the District.
 This action must be made no later than the end of the fiscal year.
 Commitments may be established, modified, or rescinded only through ordinances or resolutions approved by the Board.
-As of December 31, 2015, the District did not have any committed fund balances.
+The District does not have any committed fund balances.